ruralocity/aaronsumner.com/source/posts/2019-03-09-netflify-migration.html.markdown

 If you're still reading, you probably know about [Heroku](https://www.heroku.com) as an easy-to-use service that abstracts away the details of setting up a web application.
 Think of Netlify as Heroku, but for static HTML, CSS, and JavaScript.
 Create content, commit and push to your Git repository, and it's published within minutes.
 No server management involved.

 I've been tired of managing my own servers for awhile, and regretting my decision a few years ago to let go of a grandfathered hosting account that offered unlimited bandwidth.
-Netflify doesn't offer unlimited bandwidth, but my status as an influencer these days isn't such that it's going to drive up my hosting bill any time soon.
+Netlify doesn't offer unlimited bandwidth, but my status as an influencer these days isn't such that it's going to drive up my hosting bill any time soon.
 (And if it does, maybe that's a good problem to have?)

 I'm still new to Netlify, but here's what I've liked so far: